rism-digital/pae-code-spec/EDITORIAL.md

 ### Merging and Approval

 By convention, the original author of the pull request cannot approve their own change.
 Once a change has been approved by two other editors it may be merged into the specification.
-Typically the last approving editor also does the merge.
+The last approving editor also does the merge.

 Once merged, the change becomes part of the history of the specification.
 Since we use the git version control system, these changes are preserved and the history of the changes comes "for free" with the system.
 Anyone can go back through